-Wetzel and Franzke (2003) identified a 5 to 10 km broad zone along the 9° E meridian of lineations striking predominantly N S, NW SW and ENE-WSE pursuable from Stuttgart to Lake Constance.
-The graben structures, like the HZG, are limit by the NW-SE striking faults (Reicherter et al., 2008).
-Those faults are expected to be possibly active at intersections with N-S striking faults due to a reduction in shear resistance accompanied by aseismic creep (Schneider, 1979, Schneider, 1993, Wetzel and Franzke, 2003).

-The first documented earthquakes in the area of the ASZ occurred in 1655 near Tübingen and had an intensity of 7 to 7.5 (Leydecker, 2011).
+- 125 Along the 9°E meridian Wetzel and Franzke (2003) identified a 5-10 km broad zone of lineations pursuable from Stuttgart to Lake Constance (Fig. 1a).
+Those lineations strike predominantly N-S, NW-SW and ENE-WSW.
+The N-S and ENE-WSW striking faults limited the NW-SE striking graben structures, like the HZG (Reicherter et al., 2008).
+The NW-SE striking faults are expected to be possibly active at intersections with N-S striking faults due to a reduction in shear resistance accompanied by aseismic creep (Schneider, 1979, Schneider, 1993, Wetzel and Franzke, 2003). - 130 The first documented earthquakes in the area of the ASZ occurred in 1655 near Tübingen and had an intensity of 7 to 7.5 (Leydecker, 2011).
 A similarly strong earthquake occurred in 1911 near Albstadt-Ebingen with a local magnitude of 6.1 (Fig. 1b, Leydecker, 2011), causing damage to buildings (Reicherter et al., 2008).
-The seismic shock triggered landslides with surface scarps in both the superficial Quaternary deposits as well as the Tertiary Molasse sediments (Sieberg and Lais, 1925) in the epicentral area and close to Lake Constance, demonstrating the potential of hazardous secondary earthquake effects (Reicherter et al., 2008).
-Since the 1911 earthquake the Swabian Alb is one of the most seismically active regions in the

-- 145 northern Alpine foreland with in total three more earthquakes with a local magnitude greater than 5 (Fig. 1b, 2\ events in 1943, 1978, e.g. Reinecker and Schneider, 2002, Stange and Brüstle, 2005).
-The latest strong events occurred on 4th November 2019 (ML 3.8) and 27th January 2020 (ML 3.5), with ML of 3.8 and 3.5 and 1 December 2020 (ML 4.4, Regierungspräsidium Freiburg, Landesamt für Geologie, Rohstoffe und Bergbau, 2020).
-The average seismic dislocation rates along the ASZ are on the order of 0.1 mm/a, respectively (Schneider, 1993).
-The return period of earthquakes along the ASZ with a magnitude of 5 - 150 is approximately 1000 years (Schneider, 1980, Reinecker and Schneider, 2002).
+The seismic shock triggered landslides with surface scarps in both the superficial Quaternary deposits as well as the Tertiary Molasse sediments (Sieberg and Lais, 1925) in the epicentral area and close to Lake Constance, demonstrating the potential of hazardous secondary earthquake effects - 135 (Reicherter et al., 2008).
+Since the 1911 earthquake the Swabian Alb is one of the most seismically active regions in the northern Alpine foreland with in total three more earthquakes with a local magnitude greater than 5 (Fig. 1b, 2 events in 1943, 1978, e.g. Reinecker and Schneider, 2002, Stange and Brüstle, 2005).
+The latest strong events occurred on 4 November 2019 (ML 3.8) and 27 January 2020 (ML 3.5) and 1 December 2020 (ML 4.4, Regierungspräsidium Freiburg, Landesamt für Geologie, Rohstoffe und Bergbau, 2020).
+The average seismic dislocation rates along the ASZ are on the order of 0.1 mm/a, - 140 respectively (Schneider, 1993).
+The return period of earthquakes along the ASZ with a magnitude of 5 is approximately 1000 years (Schneider, 1980, Reinecker and Schneider, 2002).
 Both estimates are based on historic earthquake records.
-From aftershock analyses and focal mechanism calculations we know that the ASZ is a steep NNE to SSW oriented sinistral strike-slip fault (e.g. Haessler et al., 1980, Turnovsky, 1981, Stange and Brüstle, 2005) in the crystalline basement, as all earthquakes occur in at a depth greater than 2 km (Stange and Brüstle, 2005).
-The N-S extensionlateral extend of the fault zone in N-S direction is still under debate: Reinecker and Schneider (2002) propose an extension from Northern - 155 Switzerland towards north to the area of Stuttgart, whereas Stange and Brüstle (2005) do not find this large extension as most of the seismicity happens on the Swabian Alb.
+From aftershock analyses and focal mechanism calculations we know that the ASZ is a steep NNE to SSW oriented sinistral strike-slip fault (e.g. Haessler et al., 1980, Turnovsky, 1981, Stange and Brüstle, 2005) in the crystalline basement, as all earthquakes occur at a depth greater than 2 km (Stange and Brüstle, 2005).
+The lateral extend of the fault zone in N-S direction is still under - 145 debate: Reinecker and Schneider (2002) propose an extension from Northern Switzerland towards north to the area of Stuttgart, whereas Stange and Brüstle (2005) do not find this large extension as most of the seismicity happens on the Swabian Alb.